DesiQuintans/Pistol_Pilferer/README.md

 Sell unwanted pistols to get tokens for attachments and healing.

+Enemies die instantly when they are shot in unarmoured spots.
+Sosigs wear better armour as the game progresses.

 Supports pretty much all pistol mods on Thunderstore.

 **This character is balanced for SPAWNLOCKED AMMO and NO TARGETS only.**